C. J. Spiller: Junior year

 With Spiller and fellow running back James Davis, the Clemson Tigers were favored to win the opening game of their 2008 season against the Alabama Crimson Tide in the Chick-fil-A College Kickoff.
 However, a stingy Alabama defense held Spiller to just seven yards on two attempts.
 He did score though, on a kickoff return for a touchdown.
 In his second game, however, he rushed for seventy-five yards on six carries, which included three touchdowns in a 45–17 victory over The Citadel.
 Against Virginia later that year, Spiller threw his first career touchdown on a trick play.
+Spiller finished the 2008 season with 116 carries for 629 rushing yards and seven rushing touchdowns to go along with 34 receptions for 436 receiving yards and three receiving touchdowns.

-On January 15, 2009, he announced that he would remain for his senior year at Clemson instead of entering the 2009 NFL Draft.
+On January 15, 2009, Spiller announced that he would remain for his senior year at Clemson instead of entering the 2009 NFL Draft.